jdegoes/blueeyes/README.md

 ### Testing

-Blue Eyes is built from the ground up to support automated, comprehensive, fast-running tests.
+BlueEyes is built from the ground up to support automated, comprehensive, fast-running tests.

 The testing framework is currently compatible with *Specs*, and extends the *Specification* trait to make testing services easy.

 To test your services with *Specs*, you should extend *BlueEyesServiceSpecification* with whatever services you want to test.
 This trait, in turn, mixes in a variety of helper methods, including client transformer combinators.

     class EmailServicesSpec extends BlueEyesServiceSpecification[Array[Byte]] with EmailServices {
-      path$("/foo") {
+      path$("/emails/") {
         get$ { response =>
           response.status mustEqual(HttpStatus(OK))
         }